 As medical tourism continues to rise in popularity, Washington University plastic and reconstructive surgeon Marissa Tenenbaum, MD, explains what patients should consider if thinking about traveling abroad for cosmetic surgery.

 Mark Hoofnagle, MD, PhD, appeared on Fox 2 St. Louis to explain his team’s work to understand gun violence as a public health issue.

-Luis Sanchez, MD and Washington University vascular surgeons answer patient questions regarding deep vein thrombosis.
+Washington University vascular surgeons answer patient questions regarding deep vein thrombosis.